Why Do Dogs Howl?

-WHOA — where did that even COME from!?
+WHOA — where did that even COME from?!

-“Simply put, howling is just another form of communication for your dog,” Dr. Zay Satchu, cofounder and chief veterinary officer at Bond Vet in New York City, told The Dodo.
+“Simply put, howling is just another form of communication for your dog,” Dr. Satchu told The Dodo.

-The behavior goes all the way back to his wild relative, the wolf.
+Your dog’s howling behavior goes all the way back to his wild relative, the wolf.